erikemueller/01-welcome/README.md

 3. How full-time workers are there in the file?
 4. How part-time workers are there in the file?
 (Check you work for 2, with 3 and 4.)
 5. What is the highest hourly wage in the city?
-6. Excluding the top three workers (who are doctors), what is the highest hourly wage?
+6. Excluding the top four workers (who are doctors), what is the highest hourly wage?
 7. How many people work for the police department?

 Enrichment:

 8. How many of them are detectives?
-9. What is the modal salary among firepeople (employees of the fire department)?
+9. How much does the modal fireperson (employee of the fire department) make?
-10. What is the most common woman's name for police officers (incl. detectives)?
-(You'll look for this by eye, around 37)
+10. What are the most common women's names for police officers (incl. detectives)?
+(It's a tie with 35 of each.../)

 ## Push to GitHub